-1.1 Our results

-In addition to the Compression Theorem mentioned above, we have results on shrinkage of (de Morgan) formulas, #SAT-algorithms and average-case lower bounds for small (de Morgan) formulas, and circuit lower bounds implied by compression algorithms.
+1.1.
+Our results.
+In addition to the aforementioned Compression Theorem, we have results on shrinkage of (de Morgan) formulas, #SAT-algorithms and average-case lower bounds for small (de Morgan) formulas, and circuit lower bounds implied by compression algorithms.
 These are detailed next.

-Shrinkage of formulas The classical result of Subbotovskaya [Sub61] shows that if one randomly chooses n-k variables of a given n-variate de Morgan formula, and sets each to 0 or 1 uniformly at random, then the expected size of the resulting formula is at most $(k/n)^{\Gamma} \cdot |F|$, where Γ (called the shrinkage exponent) is 3/2; this Γ was subsequently improved to the optimal value 2 by Håstad [Hås98].
+Shrinkage of formulas As shown by Subbotovskaya (1961), if one randomly chooses n-k variables of a given n-variate de Morgan formula, and sets each to 0 or 1 uniformly at random, then the expected size of the resulting formula is at most $(k/n)^{\Gamma} \cdot |F|$ , where

+$\Gamma$ (called the shrinkage exponent) is 3/2; this $\Gamma$ was subsequently improved to the optimal value 2 by Håstad (1998).